How to find Twitter influencers: many helpful tips and top 7 tools

 Influencer marketing is gaining momentum on different social media networks.
 Twitter is not an exception.
-In this article, you find tips on how to find Twitter influencers and helpful tools to speed the search up.
+In this article, we collect tips on how to find Twitter influencers and helpful tools to speed the search up.

 Influencer marketing is not a new concept.
 In fact, it’s been around for so long that no one even doubts its efficiency.

 Influencer marketing started with celebrity endorsements: famous people wearing expensive watches, drinking Pepsi, talking about their alleged personal skincare.

 At some point, influencer marketing turned to experts: 9 out of 10 dentists recommend Colgate… You know how it works.

 And then, some of that celebrity and expert craze moved to social media.
 Some social media influencers nowadays have more followers than celebrities!

 How did this happen?